vmware-tanzu/pinniped/site/content/docs/architecture.md

 (IDPs).
 Administrators will configure external IDPs via Kubernetes custom resources allowing Pinniped to be managed using GitOps and standard Kubernetes tools.

+## Authenticators

+The Pinniped concierge requires one or more **authenticators** to validate tokens before issuing cluster specific certificates.
+Administrators will configure external IDPs via Kubernetes custom resources allowing Pinniped to be managed using GitOps and standard Kubernetes tools.

-Pinniped supports the following external IDP types.
+Pinniped supports the following authenticator types.

 1. Any webhook which implements the
    [Kubernetes TokenReview API](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).